hwangs12/hwangs12/README.md

 - 👋 Hi, I’m Jun
-- 👀 I’m interested in matrix
+- 👀 I’m interested in building web applications and learning programming language in general.
-- 🌱 I’m currently learning react
+- 🌱 I’m currently on developing e-commerce website.
-- 💞️ I’m looking to collaborate on game of go
+- 💞️ I’m looking to collaborate on any type of projects.
-- 📫 How to reach me ...
+- 📫 Please contact me via email sungjun94@gmail.com

 <!---
 hwangs12/hwangs12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.